SerhiiButryk/KotlinSamples/README.md

 # Kotlin samples

-This repository contains Kotlin samples which demonstrates its main features, syntax, best practices and coding style.
+This repository contains Kotlin samples which demonstrates its main features, syntax, best practices and code style.
+I consider them very helpful and essential for every developer as some reference or a hint.
-This is what I consider to be helpful for me.
-Probably, this can be helpful for someone else.

-Some examples are taken from the "Kotlin in action" book.

-Examples of Kotlin samples:
+Basic Kotlin topics:

 1. **src/main/kotlin/lesson1_hello_world_sample** - hello-world sample.
 2. **src/main/kotlin/lesson2_classes_sample** - use of classes.